 Yes.
-Children (we call them Unaccompanied Minors) of certain ages can travel alone on domestic (including Puerto Rico and the U.S. Virgin Islands) nonstop flights.
+Children (we call them Unaccompanied Minors) of certain ages can travel alone on domestic (including Puerto Rico and the U.S. Virgin Islands) direct flights.
+They will NOT be permitted on connecting flights, International flights, or domestic flights that include a scheduled change of aircraft.
 We’ll make sure your young flier is taken care of onboard and offered a snack and drink.
 View our current Unaccompanied Minor charge here.

 IMPORTANT: Unaccompanied Minors are not allowed to travel on international flights.

 (Includes Puerto Rico, and the U.S. Virgin Islands)

 |Age of Minor||Unaccompanied Minors|

 |4 Years and Younger||Children 4 years old and younger may not travel alone.
 Another guest at least 15 years of age must accompany them.|